ansible/community-docs/collection_creator_path.rst

 ===============================================

-To distribute your collection and allow others to conveniently use it, publish your collection on one or more distribution server.
+To distribute your collection and allow others to conveniently use it, publish your collection on one or more distribution servers.
 See the `Distributing collections guide <https://docs.ansible.com/ansible/latest/dev_guide/developing_collections_distributing.html>`_ to learn how.

 Follow the Collection requirements